boisgera/pandoc/mkdocs/api.md

 ???+ note "`pandoc.read(source=None, file=None, format=None, options=None)`"
     Read a source document.

+    The source document must be specified by either `source` or `file`.
+    Implicitly, the document format is inferred from the filename extension when possible[^heuristics], otherwise the markdown format is assumed by default; the format can also be specified explicitly.
+    Extra options can be passed to the pandoc command-line tool.

     <h5>Arguments</h5>

-    The source document must be specified by either `source` or `file`:

       - `source`: the document content, as a string or as utf-8 encoded bytes.

-      - `file`: the document, provided as file or as a filename.
+      - `file`: the document, provided as a file or filename.

-    Implicitly, the document format is inferred from the filename extension when possible[^heuristics].
-Otherwise the markdown format is assumed by default.
-It can also be specified explicitly:

     [^heuristics]: refer to [Pandoc's heuristics](https://github.com/jgm/pandoc/blob/master/src/Text/Pandoc/App/FormatHeuristics.hs) for the gory details of this inference.

-      - `format`: the source document format (a string such as `"markdown"`, `"odt"`, `"docx"`, `"html"`, etc.)
+      - `format`: the document format (such as `"markdown"`, `"odt"`, `"docx"`, `"html"`, etc.)

         Refer to [Pandoc's README](https://github.com/jgm/pandoc#pandoc) for
         the list of supported input formats.

-    Extra options can be passed to the pandoc command-line tool that performs the read.

       - `options`: additional pandoc options (a list of strings).